goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 The below representation shows the high levels steps which the candidate has to undergo using the registration process.

 - **Every milestone of the Candidate Registration process has been captured in the Status Management tile provided by the Status Managment Subdomain.**
-- The registration process is initiated by the candidate logging into the Spotlight platform, he can do that using the web or a mobile platform.
+- The registration process is initiated by the candidate logging into the Spotlight platform (Mobile/Web).
 - This is the initial step for the candidate, it starts with registration and ends with NPC assignment request.
 - **Based on the Candidate’s Program offering preferences the user interface gets changed dynamically**
 - Candidate get notified with email to complete the profile after the mail id/mobile gets validated.